iloveitaly/dokku-rollbar/README.md

 For Dokku < 0.12, we use the `GIT_REV` variable set by [dokku-git-rev](https://github.com/dokku-community/dokku-git-rev).

-`dokku-rollbar` will work without the plugin installed, but will report an incorrect commit hash.

 ```sh
 $ dokku plugin:install https://github.com/dokku-community/dokku-git-rev.git --name dokku-git-rev
 ```

+`dokku-rollbar` will work without `GIT_REV` being available, but may report an incorrect commit hash.

 ## Commands